Short on time? Lifeboost Optimist Light Roast is the best coffee for Jura machines.

 At least, that’s what they claim.

-Now, I’m no health expert, but I’d definitely say that Livingston and his team got one thing right – these beans are pretty gosh-darn delicious.
+Livingston and his team got one thing right – these beans are pretty gosh-darn delicious.
 I write more about that in this Lifeboost coffee review.

 Lifeboost Optimist Light Roast is single-origin, which means it’s not mixed with beans from other countries.
 The espresso coffee beans are sourced from a small farm in the shady mountain rainforests of South America.